 Keep at least 30 percent unused space to prevent vSAN from rebalancing the storage load. vSAN rebalances the components across the cluster whenever the consumption on a single capacity device reaches 80 percent or more.
 The rebalance operation might impact the performance of applications.
 To avoid these issues, keep storage consumption to less than 70 percent.

-Plan extra capacity to handle potential failure or replacement of capacity devices, disk groups, and hosts.
+Plan extra capacity to handle any potential failure or replacement of capacity devices, disk groups, and hosts.
 When a capacity device is not reachable, vSAN recovers the components from another device in the cluster.
 When a flash cache device fails or is removed, vSAN recovers the components from the entire disk group.

 Reserve extra capacity to make sure that vSAN recovers components after a host failure or when a host enters maintenance mode.
-For example, provision hosts with enough capacity so that you have sufficient free capacity left for components to successfully rebuild after a host failure or during maintenance.
-This is important when you have more than three hosts, so you have sufficient free capacity to rebuild the failed components.
+For example, provision hosts with enough capacity so that you have sufficient free capacity left for components to rebuild after a host failure or during maintenance.
+This extra space is important when you have more than three hosts, so you have sufficient free capacity to rebuild the failed components.
 If a host fails, the rebuilding takes place on the storage available on another host, so that another failure can be tolerated.
 However, in a three-host cluster, vSAN does not perform the rebuild operation if the Primary level of failures to tolerate is set to 1 because when one host fails, only two hosts remain in the cluster.
 To tolerate a rebuild after a failure, you must have at least three hosts.

 Provide enough temporary storage space for changes in the vSAN VM storage policy.
 When you dynamically change a VM storage policy, vSAN might create a layout of the replicas that make up an object.
-When vSAN instantiates and synchronizes those replicas with the original replica, the cluster must temporarily provide additional space.
+When vSAN instantiates and synchronizes those replicas with the original replica, the cluster must temporarily provide extra space.

 Considerations for Virtual Machine Objects